-Create a face-centered cubic crystal.
+Create a face-centered cubic (fcc) unit cell.

-Returns An fcc unit cell.
+Returns A face-centered cubic unit cell.

-generate_system (num_replicas=1, scale=1, sigma_noise=0, seed=None) Generate a system from the unit cell.
+generate_system (num_replicas=1, scale=1, sigma_noise=0, seed=None)

+Generate a system from the unit cell.

 The box and the positions are expanded by scale, and then Gaussian noise with standard deviation sigma_noise is added to the positions.
 All points are wrapped back into the box before being returned.